-This course investigates angles triangles, trigonometric functions and equations, radian and degree measurements, circular functions, graphs, identities, vectors, complex numbers, polar coordinates, parametric equations, and applications.
-This course may also be offered in a distance education format, when available.
-(Prerequisite: MAT 101)
+This course investigates angles triangles, trigonometric functions and equations, radian and degree measurements, circular functions, graphs, identities, vectors, complex numbers, polar coordinates, parametric equations, and applications.(Prerequisite: MAT 101)

 MAT 121 Introduction to Statistics

 This course is intended to introduce students to the basic concepts of data collection, data analysis and statistical inference.
 Topics include an overview of observational and experimental study designs, graphical and numerical descriptive statistics, probability distributions for simple experiments and random variables, sampling distributions, confidence intervals and hypothesis testing for the mean and proportion in the one sample case.
 The emphasis is on developing statistical reasoning skills and concepts.